-CHSU recognizes the value of research and scholarly activity in supporting academic excellence, the teaching and learning process, and the advancement of innovation within the campus, the broader community, and the medical and pharmaceutical fields.
+CHSU recognizes the value of research and scholarly activity in supporting academic excellence, the teaching and learning process, the advancement of innovation within the campus, the broader community, and the medical and pharmaceutical fields.

-Goals of Student Research and Scholarly Activity:
+Goals of Student Research and Scholarly Activity

-- Provide students with an opportunity to utilize their unique skills and talents to pursue a scholarly project of their choosing under the mentorship of an expert in the field.
+- Provide students with an opportunity to utilize their skills and talents to pursue a scholarly project of their choosing under the mentorship of an expert in the field.

 - Provide mentorship and guidance for students interested in careers that integrate research, teaching, and clinical service.